Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 ## 3. Application Gap

-- no clean real-world demonstration pipeline
+- no reproducible real-world demonstration

 ---

 ## 4. Conceptual Gap

+- no clean analytical formulation of:
-- analytical description of cost field missing
+  - cost field
-- analytical formulation of stability field missing
+  - stability field

 ---

-# 🧠 11.
+# 🧠 9.
 What Is Established

 ✔ structure emerges from dynamics
 ✔ dynamics form continuous fields